-LABM 201 Clinical Chemistry I 2.0: 2 cr.

-LABM 202 Clinical Chemistry II 3.0; 3 cr.
-Prerequisite LABM 201
+LABM 201 Clinical Chemistry I 2.0; 2 cr. and LABM 202 Clinical Chemistry II 3.0; 3 cr.

-A pair of courses in which the main objective is to acquaint students with fundamentals of clinical chemistry, including various analytical procedures, instrumentation, and methods used for determination of clinical analytes.
+Clinical Chemistry is covered in two courses: LABM 201 in first term and LABM 202 in second term.
+Clinical Chemistry courses I and II are designed to acquaint students with fundamentals of clinical chemistry, including basic physiological and biochemical processes, instrumentation, principles of analytical procedures, and methods used for reliable determination of clinical analytes.
 Correlation of laboratory results with clinical manifestation is also an integral part of these courses.
-These two courses cover all aspects of routine clinical chemistry testing, such as carbohydrates, electrolytes, acid-base balance, blood gases, nitrogen metabolites, proteins, enzymes, lipids and lipoproteins, calcium metabolism, liver function tests as well as some advanced topics (hormones, therapeutic drug monitoring, toxicology) and specialized techniques like chromatography (HPLC and GC/Ms).
+These courses cover all aspects of routine clinical chemistry such as carbohydrates, electrolytes, acid-base balance, blood gases, nitrogen metabolites, proteins, enzymes, lipids and lipoproteins, calcium metabolism and liver function.
+LABM 202 also covers some advanced clinical chemistry topics like hormones, therapeutic drug monitoring, toxicology; and specialized techniques like chromatography (HPLC, GC/MS and so on).
+Prerequisite of LABM 202 Clinical Chemistry II is LABM 201 Clinical Chemistry I.

-LABM 210 Cytology and Histological Techniques 2.0; 2 cr.
+LABM 210 Cytology and Histological Techniques 24.16; 2 cr.

-A course that includes a series of lectures and demonstrations on cell biology, a review of normal histology of various human organs, a description of examples of pathological changes, lectures on techniques of tissue handling, and preparation and staining of sections and smears for cytological material.
-Members of the department of Human Morphology.
+A course that includes a series of lectures, demonstrations and hands-on training on cell biology, a review of normal histology of various human organs, examples of pathological changes, lectures, and hands-on training on techniques of tissue handling, preparation, staining and studying of sections and smears for cytological material.
+Department of Anatomy, Cell Biology, and Physiological Sciences.
 Second term.

-LABM 220 Clinical Chemistry and Endocrinology 1.20; 4 cr.
+LABM 220 Clinical Chemistry and Endocrinology 0.128; 4 cr.